rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

 -	Allocate twice as much time to perform the upgrades.

--	Download the approved image from Citrix download center (note the integrity value of image).
+-	Download the approved image from the Citrix download center (note the integrity value of the image).

 -	Log in to NetScaler and save the configuration before taking any backups.

--	Take a full backup of NetScaler (Secure Sockets Layer, license, configuration, and so on) and store it in share folder.
+-	Take a full backup of NetScaler (Secure Sockets Layer (SSL), license, configuration, and so on) and store it in a share folder.

 ### Upgrade procedure